Cassandra Mason, Cassandra.A.Mason@dncr.nh.gov, (603) 271-7926

 - Government entities that manage historic cultural facilities, arts documents or art works that contribute to the state's cultural heritage.

-The State Arts Council supports arts education goals a range of grant opportunities.
+The State Arts Council supports organizational goals with a range of grant opportunities.
 To learn more, click here.

 In addition to grants, the State Arts Council also provides the following services